* Euro at two-month lows as weak German data adds to ECB cut talk

 By Marc Jones

-LONDON, July 25 (Reuters) - The euro and bond yields wilted on Thursday as a slump in German business confidence added to pressure on the European Central Bank to push interest rates even deeper into sub-zero territory later.
+LONDON, July 25 (Reuters) - The euro and bond yields wilted in a sweltering Europe on Thursday as the European Central Bank signalled it was ready for even deeper sub-zero interest rates and to restart its mass bond buying programme.

-New German data added to the call for ECB action as it showed business morale there had hit its lowest level since April 2013.
+Traders were waiting for Mario Draghi’s 1230 GMT news conference but German data had earlier added to the call for ECB action after it showed business morale in the bloc’s largest economy had hit its lowest since April 2013.

 The ripple effect saw bond yields bow across Europe.
-Neighbouring Switzerland’s 50-year government bond yield even went negative, meaning that none of its bonds now offer buyers any interest.
+As well as the Bund yield slide, neighbouring Switzerland’s 50-year government bond yield even went negative, meaning that none of its debt now offers buyers any interest.

-Overnight it had been a happier story.
-Wall Street’s S&P 500 and Nasdaq had both hit record highs after reassuring comments from Texas Instruments about global chip demand blunted the impact of weak earnings from Boeing and Caterpillar.
+Wall Street was also expected to open higher amid another blizzard of earnings.
+The S&P 500 and Nasdaq had both hit record highs on Wednesday after reassuring comments from Texas Instruments about global chip demand blunted the impact of weak earnings from Boeing and Caterpillar.

 The social media company’s stock has surged over 56% so far this year, despite warnings on future revenue growth from new data privacy rules and forthcoming privacy-focused product changes.